Get the AI Strategy Playbook Now

 Airbnb Plus program provides travellers with access to homes that recognises listings with exceptional quality, comfort and style.
 Airbnb has selection criteria of over 300 points for a host to be approved as a Plus listing.

-The Airbnb Plus program is much more about recognizing homes that meet a high bar for quality and design.
+The Airbnb Plus program is more about recognizing homes with a high bar for quality and design.
 The Airbnb business model is evolving.

 What Is Airbnb Luxe?